JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Local storage to database
 - Replace all data previously stored in local storage to use the database instead.
 So far we have adding a track and the library of tracks, let's handle the rest of the data #DONE
 - Fix the filters to work again #DONE
-- Loading spinners while the data is loading
+- Loading spinners while the data is loading #DONE

 ## Drag and drop